realnimish/avalanche-amm/README.md

 export const abi = /*PASTE THE CONTRACT ABI*/;
 ```

-Note that you have to store the contract address and the abi you copied from remix in this file in the variables named `CONTRACT_ADDRESS` and `abi` respectively.
+Note that you have to store the contract address and the ABI you copied from remix in this file in the variables named `CONTRACT_ADDRESS` and `abi` respectively.
 The `constants.js` file should look like this!

 ```javascript